J-Curve: Dying and Rising with Jesus in Everyday Life

 J-Curve is no different.
 Miller opens up appropriately about how he’s experienced the J-Curve in his family life, in his vocation, and in the way he’s been treated by others.

-I can relate to an author who ends up in the wrong airport terminal with his disabled and agitated daughter, and who knows what it’s like to live paycheck to paycheck.
-This is not a book written from the comfort of a quiet library; it’s a book that’s been forged in the hard realities of life.
+I relate to an author stuck in the wrong airport terminal with his disabled, upset daughter, and who understands living paycheck to paycheck.
+This book emerges from real life, not from the comfort of a quiet library.

 Precision